 Resources: Stockholm’s African American Community

 As an African American, you may be mistaken for being African.
 However, once you communicate the distinction, you will often first be perceived as an American and then as a person who is black.
 This could be a contrast to the way you are received in the U.S., given the role of race relations in American society.

 Beauty Boutiques: DIS has received feedback on how the dryness of air and harder water in Scandinavia makes African American hair dry out easily.
 There are multiple beauty boutiques in Stockholm that carry hair care products catered to African American hair:

 - Black Vogue Facebook Group (ask to join on Facebook)

 There is a thriving Latino community in Sweden, comprised of both first and second generation Latinos.
 Stockholm offers opportunities to get involved and speak Spanish through various expatriate groups.

-Resources for Copenhagen’s Latino Community:
+Resources for Stockholm’s Latino Community: